Xôi Đậu Phộng Recipe

 Cover the pot and steam the rice for about 20 minutes over low heat.
 After 20 minutes, open the lid to check the rice.
 If the grains are clear and slightly tender, stir them using a pair of chopsticks or a spatula.

-Close the lid and continue steaming for another 10 minutes to thoroughly infuse the rice with the spices.
+Close the lid and continue steaming for another 10 minutes to infuse the rice with the spices thoroughly.

 Cover The Pot And Steam

-Step 6: Make The Sesame And Salt Topping
+Step 6: Make The Topping With Roasted Peanuts, Sesame, And Salt

 Roast the sesame seeds in a pan over medium heat until they turn slightly golden.
 This process usually takes about 3 minutes.